xingheng/xingheng.github.io/_posts/2022-05-31-cli-alarm-clock.md

-> Wake me up lightly.
+> Sir, you should wake up lightly.